-At the age of 4, Hyosun Choi mimicked her parents during their ballroom dance classes.
-An observing instructor offered to teach her.
-Around that time, she followed her cousin to a Korean cultural dance school and afterwards, declared that she was going to learn.
-Upon quickly mastering the Korean drums, fans, and swords, she performed regularly.
+Hyosun Choi began dancing at the age of 4, mimicking her parents during their ballroom dance classes.
+Afterwards, she went to a Korean cultural dance school and quickly mastered the Korean drums, fans, and swords.
 At 7, she was winning National and Regional Ballroom Dance Competitions, including the Grand Prix.
-Due to family concerns that she might continue on the route to becoming a professional ballroom dancer, Hyosun had to quit.
-A few years later, she had to stop Korean cultural dance to focus on her schooling.
-This began a decade-long separation from dance.
+Due to family concerns that she might continue on the route to becoming a professional dancer, Hyosun quite dance for a decade to focus on her schooling.

-Hyosun began recreationally dancing at EDGE Performing Arts Center as she secretly pursued professional acting while studying at the Beverly Hills Playhouse.
+Hyosun began recreationally dancing at EDGE Performing Arts Center as she secretly pursued professional acting.
 Surrendering to family pressure, she went to New York Law School.
-In New York, she took open classes at Atlantic Acting School, Alvin Ailey, Broadway Dance Center (BDC) and STEPS.
-BDC's faculty teacher, Ginger Cox, invited her to join LiNK Dance Company.
+In New York, she took open classes at Alvin Ailey, Broadway Dance Center (BDC) and STEPS.
+BDC’s faculty teacher, Ginger Cox, invited her to join LiNK Dance Company.
 This launched her professional dance career.

-Within a few weeks of moving back to Los Angeles, she auditioned for LACDC and was hired.
-Hyosun currently dances with LACDC, Invertigo Dance Theatre, and Iris Company.
-She is a certified trainer in the Gyrotonic and Gyrokinesis Methods, works as a Corporate Trainer at Bank of Hope, is admitted to the State Bar in CA and NY, plays cello, piano, and guitar, composes music, and reads.
-Books.
+Hyosun currently dances with Invertigo Dance Theatre, LACDC, and Iris Company.
+She is a certified trainer in the Gyrotonic and Gyrokinesis Methods, works as a Corporate Trainer at Bank of Hope, is admitted to the State Bar in CA and NY, plays cello, piano, and guitar, composes music, and reads books.
 Now and then, she sleeps.
 She is very happy.